Give that boring corkboard a makeover with washi tape and some acrylic paint! A fun kids craft and great for adults too! Easy step by step tutorial.

 Painting a Cork Board

 We pulled out the crate of acrylic paints and let her pick her colors.

 I love the bright colors that she chose.
 You will also need at least one foam brush.
 We actually used several so we wouldn’t have to wash in between.
 We simply cleaned all of the brushes when she was finished painting.

 Then you paint.
 You can paint in patterns or random.
 Honestly, no matter how you do it, it is going to look awesome when it is finished.

 When the paint is completely dry, remove the tape and your masterpiece is revealed!

-To add to the pin board I also let them paint some push pins to match their board.
+To add to the cork board I also let them paint some push pins to match their board.
 These wood push pins are just asking to be painted!
 Poke them into a styrofoam block to make them easier to paint.